ksyao2002/freqtrade/README.md

+Some new analysis on the use of Fourier transforms on trading bot decisions.
+Made by Kevin Yao and Mohnish Pai.

 NOTE: Our code is in the subdirectory user_data.
 You will find another readme there.
 Our report is found at this link: https://docs.google.com/document/d/1O737A7bETY5aP6qD4gc1f_J2jhBHJ1F-YudeXQ_QYPI/edit?usp=sharing

 Below is the original readme from forked repo.